 Redundancy letter content example

 And, as we’ve mentioned previously, you don’t want to have to deal with disgruntled former employees.
-An unfair dismissal claim can not only mean loss of time and money, but also loss of reputation.
+An unfair dismissal claim can not only mean loss of time and money but also have a negative impact on your reputation.

-- What alternatives the management has considered, as well as what they are doing to ensure a fair process
+- What alternatives management has considered, as well as what they are doing to ensure a fair process?

-- What the employee’s rights are throughout, such as notice period and redundancy pay
+- What the employee’s rights are throughout the process, such as redundancy notice period and redundancy pay.

-We have seen many questions asked about redundancy, the different types, and different necessary documents.
-It comes to no surprise that certain aspects tend to confuse both employees and employers more than others.
+Having supported employers for over 80 years, Croner advisors have seen many questions asked about redundancy, the different types, and different necessary documents.
+It comes as no surprise that certain aspects tend to confuse both employees and employers more than others.